Capital Jewish Museum

 American Jewish institutions often assume serious Jewish life happens in a few big...

-A bimah is one of the most important pieces of synagogue space.
+A bimah is one of the most important pieces of synagogue architecture.

 In many synagogues the gabbai is the person who quietly makes the service work.